ChatTriggers/ChatTriggers/README.md

 # Issues
 Any issue can be opened using the normal [GitHub issue page](https://github.com/ChatTriggers/ct.js/issues).
 Issues can be anything from bug reports to feature requests.
 For us to consider an issue to be valid, it needs a simple but effective title that conveys the problem in a few words and a well thought out and well written description.
 ### Bug Report
-- should be reproducible
+- Should be reproducible
-- needs a step by step guide on how to reproduce
+- Needs a step by step guide on how to reproduce
-- any evidence of the bug occurring (e.g. images or video) is welcome
+- Any evidence of the bug occurring (e.g. images or video) is welcome
 ### Feature Request
-- needs a general description of the feature requests
+- Needs a general description of the feature requests
-- specifics on what is being requested (e.g. what class you want it in or what it should do) is highly recommended
+- Specifics on what is being requested (e.g. what class you want it in or what it should do) is highly recommended

 Duplicate issues will be merged to avoid too much clutter.
 If an issue is moved to "next" we will usually comment on it to explain how we expect to implement or fix that issue.